-In the new House of Commons, 24% of MPs completed their undergraduate degree at Oxbridge, down from 26% in 2015 (Figure 4).4 A further three MPs did not attend Oxbridge for their undergraduate degree, but completed a Masters or a PhD at one of the institutions.
-In contrast, fewer than 1% of the general population is estimated to have attended Oxbridge.
-This is a continuation of the trend seen over the last few parliaments, each of which have seen a reduction in the percentage of Oxbridge educated MPs.
-A further 30% of MPs completed their undergraduate degrees at other Russell Group universities.
+In the new House of Commons, 23% of MPs completed their undergraduate degree at Oxbridge, down from 26% in 2015 (Figure 4).4 A further three MPs did not attend Oxbridge for their undergraduate degree, but completed a Masters or a PhD at one of the institutions.
+Therefore, 24% of MPs attended Oxbridge at some point in their education.
+In contrast, fewer than 1% of the general population is estimated to have attended Oxbridge.6 This is a continuation of the trend seen over the last few parliaments, each of which have seen a reduction in the percentage of

+Oxbridge educated MPs.
+A further 29% of MPs completed their undergraduate degrees at Russell Group universities.
 This is again in contrast to the general population of the UK, of whom only roughly 10% attended a Russell Group institution.
-55% of MPs for whom we had information on their educational background attended a highly selective university, either a Russell Group institution (including Oxbridge) or one of the Sutton Trust 30 universities.
+February 56% of MPs for whom we had information on their educational background attended a highly selective university, either a Russell Group institution (including Oxbridge) or one of the Sutton Trust 30 universities.

 Broken down by political party, 31% of Conservative MPs attended Oxbridge for their undergraduate degree, compared to 20% for Labour and 17% for the Liberal Democrats.
 None of the SNP MPs we had data for attended Oxbridge.
-31% of Labour MPs attended other Russell Group universities, compared to 28% of Conservative, 42% of Liberal Democrat and 20% of SNP MPs.
+31% of Labour MPs attended Russell Group universities, compared to 29% of Conservative, 42% of Liberal Democrat and 20% of SNP MPs.
 Breakdowns of MPs' higher education background for each political party are shown in Table 2, and Oxbridge attendance over time is shown in Figure 5.